miha-stopar/crypto-notes/algebraic_geometry.md

 If k = R and P is a nonsingular point of the curve with equation f(x,y) = 0, then by the implicit function theorem we can write y as a function of x in some neighbourhood of P. Substituting this expression for y, this represents any rational function on the curve as a function of x near P.

-Theorem 1.1: At any nonsingular point P of an irreducible algebraic curve, there exists a regular function t that vanishes at P and such that every rational function u that is not identically 0 on the curve can be written in the form:
+(Shafarevich) Theorem 1.1: At any nonsingular point P of an irreducible algebraic curve, there exists a regular function t that vanishes at P and such that every rational function u that is not identically 0 on the curve can be written in the form:

 ```
 u = t^k * v